melkorinos/Python-POM/README.md

 # Python Pom model
 This projects is a sample test suite following the POM model.
-Using Python, Selenium Webdriver, Python unittest and HTMLTestRunner for report generation
+Using Python, Selenium Webdriver, Python unittest,HTMLTestRunner for report generation and LambdaTest.com for test execution.

 ## Introduction
 The following test suite components can be indetified.